srobo/team-emails/SR2023/2022-11-02-london-tech-day-december.md

 Hello,

-We're pleased to announce that we'll be hosting an [in-person Tech Day][event] on 2nd December in London.
+We're pleased to announce that we'll be hosting an [in-person Tech Day][event] on 2nd December in Whitechapel in central London.

 Tech Days are opportunities for teams to spend a whole day working on their robot with lots of help available.
 They’re also an opportunity to see how other